Who Is Wayne Gretzky?

 Soon enough, Edmonton came to be a championship juggernaut.
 With Gretzky leading the way, the Oilers finished as Stanley Cup champions in 1984, 1985, 1987 and 1988.
 As his team won, Gretzky blazed through the record books by posting unfathomable numbers.
 In 1982, he cracked the 200-point barrier for the first time, setting a single-season record with 92 goals, while also collecting 120 assists.
 His finest year may have been 1986, a season in which he totaled 52 goals and an NHL single-season record, 163 assists.

-In late summer of 1988, however, the unthinkable happened when the Oilers traded Gretzky to Los Angeles for a slew of players, draft picks and cash.
+However, in the summer of 1988, the unthinkable happened when the Oilers traded Gretzky to Los Angeles for a slew of players, draft picks and cash.
 Speculation has swirled around the exact reason for the trade.
-Popular opinion has long suggested that Gretzky, who'd recently married the actress Janet Jones, had pushed for the trade in order to further his wife's career.
+Popular opinion has long suggested that Gretzky, who'd recently married the actress Janet Jones, had pushed for the trade to further his wife's career.

 But another theory banks on the idea that the NHL, fearing that its greatest asset was being wasted in Edmonton, forced the move.
 If Gretzky was in Los Angeles, the reasoning went, hockey's best player could greatly help the league become relevant in southern California.